marangiop/kallisto/README.md

 ## 7 - kallisto quantification run

-Once the following steps have been carried out it will be possible to perform quantitation using the kallisto software by executing the following command:
+Once the following steps have been carried out it will be possible to perform quantitation using the kallisto software by executing the following command, IMPORTANT fill the script kallisto_run.sh with qsub flags (if required) and with the directory in wich job.txt is stored.
 ```
-./kallisto_run.sh
+qsub -t 1-{num_of_jobs} path/kallisto_run.sh
 ```
+IMPORTANT replace {num_of_jobs} with your effective number of jobs and path with the same path used in the kallisto_run.sh.
 The process will save the Kallisto output in the kallisto_output folder, divided into subfolders for each sample taken into consideration.
 As well as the kallisto_joblog.txt file in the main folder, which will allow you to check the status of the processes performed.

 ## Citation